SmartekWorks/smartekworks.github.io/swat/setup_tools.md

 1. Run Internet Explorer 32bit as Administrator.
 Then you will find ![SWAT icon](assets/images/extension.png) icon on toolbar.
 2. Visit any web pages and click ![SWAT icon](assets/images/extension.png) icon.
-3. Select the target folder and change the filename if you want in **Save As** dialog, and save.
+3. Select the target folder and change the filename as you wish in **Save As** dialog, and save.
 4. An SHTML type file will be saved to the target folder.

 Jenkins Integration